sdcoffey/fn/README.md

 ### Must
 Must allows you to return one value from a function that would normally return a value and an error.
-If the error is present, Must will panic
+If the error is present, Must will panic.

 ```go
 func ExampleMust() {